 - We know that resistance in copper traces can cause significant power loss and heat generation on board if not used appropriately.

 - We keep traces between power components short and wide, and we use thicker copper traces for high current paths

 - We also use large copper planes and vias in the board to remove heat from devices

 - We design vias to transfer power from one layer on a board to another.

-No matter you are an electrical engineer, a product designer, a system integrator or a maker looking for a high power PCB design, Venture high power design team will be here to help you.
 Through our 2 hours rapid response services from our 24/7 sales and tech support team, and excellent after-sales service, we will be your expert high power PCB Design partner in China.
 At Venture we can answer any high power PCB Design questions that you may have, pls feel free to contact us anytime.